irisnet/irisnet-crypto/README.md

 *GetData* will return the constructed and signed transaction,you can call lcd's 'tx/broadcast'(cosmos:/txs) to send the transaction.

 *Hash* is used to calculate the hash of the transaction,prevent server response from being unavailable due to timeout.
-You can use hash to confirm if the transaction was successful.For specific usage, please refer to the test case  [iris](./chains/iris/test.js) and [cosmos](./chains/cosmos/test.js)
+You can use hash to confirm if the transaction was successful.For specific usage, please refer to the [test case](./test)

 ### Requirements